kamranjafari93/clangFunctionParameters/README.md

 ```
 clang-tidy YOUR_FILE_NAME.cpp -checks=*
 ```
 Of course you can disable some checks.
-You will see warnings like this: "Warning: Functions must not have more than three parameters: function X has more" if mentioned function has more than 3 parameters.
+You will see warnings like this: "Warning: Functions must not have more than three parameters: function X has more", if mentioned function has more than 3 parameters.

 ## Test

-This chekc has been tested on several repositories including: https://github.com/tencent-wechat/libco/blob/master/co_epoll.cpp, https://github.com/tencent-wechat/libco/blob/master/coctx.cpp and Source.cpp.
+This check has been tested on several files including: https://github.com/tencent-wechat/libco/blob/master/co_epoll.cpp, https://github.com/tencent-wechat/libco/blob/master/coctx.cpp and [Source.cpp](Source.cpp).